mykim12/Udacity-CarND/Projects/term1/CarND-VehicleDetectionAndTracking-P5/CarND-Vehicle-Detection/submission/writeup.md

 ---

-###Discussion
+### Discussion

-####1.
-Briefly discuss any problems / issues you faced in your implementation of this project.
+#### 1. Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?

-Here I'll talk about the approach I took, what techniques I used, what worked and why, where the pipeline might fail and how I might improve it if I were going to pursue this project further.
+One issue as already mentioned above, was about scaling (normalization).
+Without it, the performance was not good.
+Also, to make nice codes, I had to design really carefully to appropriately implement all sort of conditions for every different experiments.
+Even though the final results seem to be good, this framework can fail if car is occluded by other types of objects, resulting in having lack of enough features for prediction.
+Also, sliding window approach tends to be slower than other methods like detection using fully confolutional network.
+Another thing to note is that some hyper parameters, such as scale, makes the system vulnerable to be generalized enough for various spectrum of the object size.
+Bounding box proposals can be replaced with Selective Search which could also make the system more robust than sliding window fashion.